 “What?” said the old man.
 Righting himself up.
 “What did she say..?”

 So, are you on holiday here then?”
-I said quickly, turning to the younger man.
+I said, changing the subject, turning to the younger man.

 “Have you asked them?” the old man interrupted, speaking to his son, his gentle green eyes looking me and Giristroula over.
 “Why not?
 You need someone.”